margo/specification/system-design/specification/margo-management-interface/device-capabilities.md

 WFM clients may connect one or more child-devices to the WFM while allowing the WFM to see each device behind it as an individual device with its own capabilities.
 This type of client is referred to as a **see-thru gateway**.

 A see-thru gateway uses the same `DeviceCapabilitiesManifest` schema as any other device — from a payload perspective it is an ordinary device that also reports the devices behind it.
 Its conformance rules are relaxed, though: unlike non-gateway device, a see-thru gateway is not required to host workloads and need not report workload-hosting capabilities.
-The WFM infers the gateway relationship from the parent/child `deviceId` hierarchy, which is typically most evident when the gateway reports no workload-hosting capabilities.
+The WFM infers the gateway relationship from the parent/child `targetName` hierarchy, which is typically most evident when the gateway reports no workload-hosting capabilities.

 **How a see-thru gateway reports capabilities**

 A see-thru gateway MUST report its own capabilities and the capabilities of each device it connects to the WFM:

 1. Call the `device capabilities` endpoint once for the gateway itself, then once for each device behind it.
-2. Encode the hierarchy in the `deviceId` as a parent/child path.
-For example, a gateway `gateway1` with two child-devices calls the endpoint three times, with `deviceId`s `gateway1`, `gateway1/deviceA`, and `gateway1/deviceB`.
+2. Encode the hierarchy in the `targetName` as a parent/child path.
+For example, a gateway `gateway1` with two child-devices calls the endpoint three times, with `targetName`s `gateway1`, `gateway1/deviceA`, and `gateway1/deviceB`.
 3. Report the gateway's own manifest **before** any child manifest.
 If the WFM receives a child manifest first, it MUST reject the request with a `404 Not Found` response code.

 **What the gateway reports about itself**